Mode Energy Partition in Partially Ionized Compressible MHD Turbulence: Methodology

 Compressible MHD turbulence can be decomposed into three distinct modes: the incompressible Alfv\'en mode and the compressible fast and slow modes. \citet{2003MNRAS.345..325C} introduced a decomposition method that separates these modes in Fourier space.
 The corresponding basis vectors \(\hat{\boldsymbol{\xi}}\) defining the mode decomposition are given by:

-where \(D = (1+\beta/2)^2 - 2\beta\cos^2\theta\), \(\beta = 2M_A/M_s\), and \(\theta\) is the angle between the wavevector \(\hat{\mathbf{k}}\) and the mean magnetic field \(\mathbf{B}_0\).
+where \(D = (1+\beta/2)^2 - 2\beta\cos^2\theta\), \(\beta = 2(M_A/M_s)^2\), and \(\theta\) is the angle between the wavevector \(\hat{\mathbf{k}}\) and the mean magnetic field \(\mathbf{B}_0\).
 Here the subscripts \(a\), \(f\), and \(s\) referring to the Alfv\'en, fast, and slow modes, respectively.
-By projecting the total velocity field onto these basis vectors in Fourier space and then performing an inverse Fourier transform, one obtains the velocity field associated with each individual mode.
+By projecting the total velocity field onto these basis vectors in Fourier space and then performing an inverse Fourier transform, one obtains the velocity field associated with each mode.
+Note that in the weak-coupling regime, $M_A$ is calculated solely from the ion density.
+In this regime, the decomposition method \citep{2003MNRAS.345..325C} may not necessarily decompose the true two-fluid eigenmodes; rather, it may primarily serve as a polarization decomposition relative to the mean magnetic field.
+For simplicity, however, we retain the term `mode' throughout the paper.